How to Insulate a Metal Building for Greatest Efficiency

 Steel buildings have many benefits over other framing materials.
 However, steel has one weakness: thermal transference.
 In an uninsulated metal building, summer heat and winter cold can follow through the framing, affecting interior comfort.

-Of course, the Pro-Value Insulation System starts with high R-value fiberglass batt insulation.
+Of course, the best metal building insulation is high R-value fiberglass batt insulation.
 Options range from single-layer six-inch-thick R-19 batts to a twelve-inch thick double-layer with an R-38 value.

 RHINO also includes a second layer of insulation to act as a thermal break, plus an extra-strong vapor barrier that serves as the facing for the interior.

 As an organic material, wood framing twists, warps, creeps, and sags with changing humidity.
-As a lumber-framed building ages, nails start to pull out and loosen, creating air leaks and drafts.
+As lumber-framed buildings age, nails start to pull out and loosen, creating air leaks and drafts.

 Consequently, smart buyers install insulation during initial construction.